 This can minimize unnecessary exchanges between agents & customers by helping the latter connect with agents with the background to help them instantly.

 It is imperative to create viable opportunities for agents to take up new skills & improve their existing ones.
-This helps augment their efficiency to deliver excellent customer service with reduced AHT.
+This helps augment agent performance to deliver excellent customer service with reduced AHT.

 Moreover, gamifying the learning experience for agents & tracking their journeys can also lead to improved agent engagement & reduced AHT customer-friendly calls.